Photo by Taylor Alarcon. London, UK, 2017.

 Social & data scientist.

 As a Ph.D.
-Student at Columbia University, I’m employing computational, statistical, and spatial techniques to study and address various forms of urban inequality.
-I’m particularly interested in the ways science, technology, and data intersect with racial inequality, housing & neighborhood inequality, crime, policing, and community safety.
+Student at Columbia University, I’m employing computational techniques to study and address various forms of urban inequality.
+I’m particularly interested in the ways science, technology, and big data intersect with racial inequality, housing & neighborhood inequality, crime, policing, and community safety.